 To further reduce the potential for complications and risks you should also take into consideration the necessity of having the operation performed by a Center of Excellence®.
 To achieve this certification the surgeons, their practice and the hospitals in which they operate must meet the most rigorous standards.
 They must have a proven track record on patient safety and consistently deliver the highest levels of quality care.

-What are the advantages of having my weight loss surgery done laparoscopically?
+What are the advantages of having laparoscopic weight loss surgery?

 At Fairfield County Bariatrics 95% of all surgeries are completed laparoscopically.
 The advantages of laparoscopic surgery include less pain, less potential for wound complications and a quicker recovery period.
 Laparoscopic surgery requires several small incisions.
 The surgeon uses a television monitor to view the area where he is performing the surgery.
 If not done laparoscopically, large incisions are necessary and muscle would have to be cut.
 Open surgery is painful and large incisions may result in hernias and infection.